Title Processing & Services

 We recommend a Bill of Sale; have it signed and notarized by both parties.
 A Bill of Sale can be considered a combination of an invoice and a receipt; it acts as a record of the transaction.
 You’ll keep a copy for your records, and the buyer will show their copy when it’s time to transfer the title to their name at their local Title Office.

-I Need A Duplicate Title or Have A State or Name Change Request
+I Need A Duplicate Title or Have A State Change Request

 For special title requests, we've partnered with MyTitleSupport to assist with processing: